dslik/red-jellies/final-project/final-project-report.md

 The three very small blips on the left are temperature sample collection.

-The two moderate spikes repesent the power consumption to optically transmit the temperature data.
+The two moderate spikes represent the power consumption to optically transmit the temperature data.

 The large spike on the right is erasing the flash sectors used to store temperature data.

-Further analysis indicates that power consumption can be reduced to approximatley 10 mA, as 5 of the 15 mA in the below diagram is consumed by a power indicator LED that is not included in the final hardware design.
+Further analysis indicates that power consumption can be reduced to approximately 10 mA, as 5 of the 15 mA in the below diagram is consumed by a power indicator LED that is not included in the final hardware design.

 ![image](https://user-images.githubusercontent.com/5757591/154879372-2c0f65da-5a6d-48b8-b5dc-0a0b922dcc88.png)

-Figure 11 - Power optomization
+Figure 11 - Power optimization

 Calor's primary method of power efficiency is to remain powered down for a majority of the time.